AdamLnenicka/AVS/README.md

 ## Project Overview

-This repository serves as a comprehensive documentation of the deployment and management tasks using Virtualization and Containerization.
+Focumentation of the deployment and management tasks using Virtualization and Containerization.
 The project focuses on practical implementations of virtualization and containerization technologies, covering various platforms and management strategies.

 ## Task Summary